 However, the infrastructure limitation between Portugal and Spain identified in the existing infrastructure level is not alleviated in 2025 by the PCI projects.
-See Figure 4.15.
+In addition, Cyprus shows a 100 % dependence on LNG supply driven by the commissioning of the new LNG terminal and no connection to other EU countries.
+See Figure 5.15.

 PCI projects show similar impact as the Advanced infrastructure level and almost mitigate the overall dependence of EU countries on the LNG supply, compared to the Low infrastructure level.
-However, the Advanced projects do not fully mitigate the dependence of Spain (3 %) and Portugal (7 %) reflecting some infrastructure limitations for Spain to fully cooperate with France and Portugal respectively with Spain.
+However, the Advanced projects do not fully mitigate the dependence of Spain (3%) and Portugal (7%) reflecting some infrastructure limitations for Spain to fully cooperate with France and Portugal respectively with Spain.